datachand/angular-meteor/README.md

 ngMeteor v0.3
 ========
-> The simplest no-conflict way to use AngularJS with Meteor, Meteorite and Atmosphere Smart Packages.
+> The simplest no-conflict way to use AngularJS with Meteor.

 > ngMeteor v0.3+ is now a meteor >= 0.9 package.